A career based, validated Diploma course to launch a career as a professional interior designer

 There are 5 major projects during the course, based on a variety of realistic residential and commercial spaces such as restaurants, bars, hotels, spas, retail and listed buildings.
 The resultant presentational material will form a comprehensive design portfolio including examples of all the skills which students have acquired during the course.

-The group project encourages effective team work in a creative environment and budgets, time management and formal presentations are also include within the course.
+The group project encourages effective team work in a creative environment and budgets, time management and formal presentations are also included within the course.
 The final design project requires students to work autonomously on a space and apply a full range of design skills acquired; they will have to demonstrate their ability to plan, timetable and complete their own presentation, showcase their knowledge of current and emerging technologies and major design trends and demonstrate current thinking regarding key issues on professional design practice.

 Blended Learning students are able to utilise the KLC in house library and also have access to a wide range of reference material via the online resources of EBSCO but are also encouraged to use local libraries as well

 The Blended Learning course starts in January and September and combines the structured programme of an onsite course with the flexibility of studying from home.
-It also provides an opportunity to achieve KLC's prestigious validated Diploma qualification in just over two years and still manage work and/or family.
+It also provides an opportunity to achieve KLC's prestigious validated Diploma qualification in just over two years and still manage part-time work and/or family.

 DESIGN PROCESS AND APPLICATION